SNIPPET LESSON PLAN FOR:

 Learner Outcomes/Objectives: Students will be introduced to the thermonuclear reactions that take place in the nucleus of the sun.
 They will come to know why it would be a major technological breakthrough to be able to control thermonuclear reactions to make electricity and the difficulties tnat have made this endeavor impossible to date.
 Students will be introduced to the magnetic fields of the Sun and see films sunspots and solar prominences.

-Rationale: The film Spiderman 2 provides a cinematic representation of an attempt to control a nuclear fusion reaction with strong magnetic fields to produce a limitless amount of energy.
+Rationale: The film "Spiderman 2" provides a cinematic representation of an attempt to control a nuclear fusion reaction with strong magnetic fields in order to produce a limitless amount of energy.
 Showing these short segments will provide interest and variety to enhance classes on the Sun, thermonuclear reactions, and the Environment.